andrewbackes/chess/README.md

 ## Opinions

 The opinion of this package is that a chess game is a sequence of chess positions.
 Each position holds all of the state neccessary for a completely new game to start from it.
-A position is just a snapshot in time of a game after each player makes a move and it becomes the other players turn.
-This includes the ability to detect three fold repetition, times left on the clock, fifty-move rule, etc. This opinion is opposed to the game itself always keeping track of such things.
+A position is just a snapshot in time right *before* a players move.
+This includes the ability to detect three fold repetition, times left on the clocks, fifty-move rule, etc. This opinion is opposed to the game itself always keeping track of such things.

 ## Examples